ChrisLeeUM/chrisleeum.github.io/_pages/about.md

 ## <font color=CornflowerBlue>Services:</font> ##

-Reviewer of IEEE Transactions on Mobile Computing, IEEE Robotics and Automation Letters, IROS, IEEE Open Journal of the Communications Society.
+Reviewer of IEEE Transactions on Systems, Man, and Cybernetics (T-SMC), IEEE Transactions on Mobile Computing (T-MC), IEEE Robotics and Automation Letters (R-AL), IROS, IEEE Open Journal of the Communications Society.